 Closing air vents can result in even more damaging side effects.
 Frozen evaporator coils and leaks in the air ducts are just a few!
 The biggest of all is that you could do permanent damage to your compressor, resulting in a costly repair bill or even a need for replacement.

 Our home energy audit professionals in Jacksonville, FL want to save you money.
-We also want to try and erase many of the myths that exist with HVAC systems.
+We also want to try and erase many of the myths that exist about HVAC systems.
 One myth, closing air vents to save money, hopefully, has been laid to rest.
 Keep those air vents open because closing them could result in increased energy usage and

 actual damage to your HVAC system!